ManuFerHi/SiDi-FPGA/Cores/Arcade/JTKiwi/Readme.md

 ![Kiwi](https://live.staticflickr.com/65535/53299699988_b1e4e6c6ca_o.png)

+**UPDATE: a newer version of this core is now available, also for SiDi, in the [official JOTEGO repository](https://github.com/jotego/jtbin/tree/master/sidi)**.

 This is an implementation of [TAITO "The NewZealand Story" arcade hardware](https://www.system16.com/hardware.php?id=648) for the SiDi FPGA platform.

 Original core by [Jose Tejada (aka jotego - @topapate)](https://github.com/jotego).